CasperWA/push-protected/README.md

       - 'push-action/**'
 ```

-An example can also be seen in this workflow's own [test workflow](.github/workflows/test_status_checks.yml).
+An example can also be seen in this action's own [test workflow](.github/workflows/test_status_checks.yml).

 ## Notes on `token`